pallavivhalgade/-Spam-Email-Classification-using-NLP-and-Machine-Learning/README.md

 3. Easy-to-Use Interface:
-Built with Streamlit, the tool displays results with a clear color-coded background: grey for Spam and pinkfor Not Spam.
+Built with Streamlit, the tool displays results with a clear color-coded background: Pink for Spam and Purpul for Not Spam.